 1. Cherry Blueberry Dump Cake

-This dump cake is great for any occasion, birthdays, holidays, you name it this cake is easy and delicious!
+This dump cake is great for any occasion, like birthdays or holidays, you name it!

 2. Blueberry Muffin Bread